Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we compare the performance of \ourmethod{} to the baselines on a synthetic dataset~(\ourdataset{}) and real image and text datasets~(CelebA and CivilComments).
-We use the \ourdataset{} dataset introduced in \cref{subsec:proposed-solution} to verify the effectiveness of \ourmethod{} and evaluate its broader applicability to practical scenarios through the facial attribute prediction task on the CelebA dataset.
-Our experiments are designed to validate the following hypothesis: \emph{Does explicitly minimizing the interventional feature dependence improve interventional accuracy?}
+In this section, we verify the effectiveness of \ourmethod{} compared to the baselines using the \ourdataset{} dataset introduced in \cref{subsec:proposed-solution}, and evaluate its broader applicability to practical scenarios through the facial attribute prediction task on the CelebA dataset~\citep{liu2015deep} and toxicity prediction on the CivilComments dataset~\citep{borkan2019nuanced}.
+Since the true causal models are not known for real datasets, we design plausible causal models for these datasets based on the variables of interest, and sample data points according to these semi-synthetic causal models.
+Through our experiments, we validate the following hypothesis: \uline{Does explicitly minimizing the interventional feature dependence reduce accuracy drop during interventions?}